-- Clean the cabinet with a soft cloth, which is dry or lightly moistened with a mild detergent solution.
-Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - □ If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
-You may want to have the computer checked by qualified personnel before operating it again. - Do not drop your computer or place any objects on top of the computer. - Do not place your computer in a location subject to: - □ Heat sources, such as radiators or air ducts - Direct sunlight - Excessive dust - Moisture or rain - Mechanical vibration or shock - □ Strong magnets or speakers that are not magnetically shielded - □ Ambient temperature of more than 95°F (35°C) or less than 41°F (5°C) - High humidity - Do not place electronic equipment near your computer.
-The electromagnetic field of the equipment may cause the computer to malfunction. - □ Use your computer on a solid, stable surface. - Provide adequate air circulation to prevent internal overheating.
-Do not place your computer on porous surfaces such as rugs, blankets, couches, or beds, or near materials such as curtains or draperies that may block its air vents.
-In case you use the computer on your lap, make sure that the air vents are free for optimal cooling efficiency and performance.
+COL nputer. - ou drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery ck.
+You may want to have the computer checked by qualified personnel before operating it again.
+Do not drop your computer or place any objects on top of the computer.
+Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 95°F (35°C) or less than 41°F (5°C) High humidity not place electronic equipment near your computer.
+The electromagnetic field of the equipment may cause the nputer to malfunction.
+Us Use your computer on a solid, stable surface. ם rug ovide adequate air circulation to prevent internal overheating.
+Do not place your computer on porous surfaces such as is, blankets, couches, or beds, or near materials such as curtains or draperies that may block its air vents.
+In case you the computer on your lap, make sure that the air vents are free for optimal cooling efficiency and performance.